DorsetProject/todo-agent/README.md

 # TodoAgent

 The TodoAgent is a Dorset intelligent agent that creates and manipulates a user's to do list.
-The todoAgent can place the list in either a file or a database, depending on the user's configurations.
+The todoAgent can create the list in either a file or a database, depending on the user's configurations.
 A user can add to, remove from, and get items from the to do list.

 ## Configurations